zong006/model_packaging/Readme.md

 #### Procfile
 Tells the deployment platform to start a web server using Uvicorn, serving the application defined in app.main:app, and to listen on all network interfaces at the port specified by the environment variable $PORT.
 A simple test deployment will be via Railway
 - railway init -> railway link -> railway up
-- go to Settings, generate the web domain and go to the url.
+- go to Settings of the project (not of the service), generate the web domain and go to the url.
 Use it as per running the API with tox.

 # First Trial Run